 The reason I like these two is that they’ve vague and versatile.
 They dictate a general idea and then it’s up to you to apply it in your own style.
 You’ll notice that I talk about story theory in my book, Writing Irresistible Kidlit.
 But I try to leave much of it up to the writer.
 I recently ordered a slipcover for my sectional because the upholstery we originally got clings to pet hair like it’s pirate treasure.
 The slipcover fabric is so stretchy that it was able to fit my couch and look custom-made without any measurement.
 I was dubious until it arrived, since it purported to fit couches from 66″ to 96″ and that seems like a pretty big spread.
 But it’s really quite amazing, fits perfectly, and now the dogs can drool and shed on it with abandon.
 All this is to say that I try to give writing guidelines as if I were that slipcover (stay with me here, folks, this is getting weird…).
 Your story is the couch.
 You pick its overall shape and dimensions.
 The organizing principle’s job is to cover it and mold to what you want to do, all while giving it a cohesive look and function.

 So, basically, I like the big writing patterns.
 Like chronological order for a novel.
-Or the pattern of emotional development that I outline in my book.
+Or the pattern of emotional development that I outline in my book when I discuss plotting a novel.

-But every writer has other patterns.
+But every writer has their own flavor of redundancy in writing.
 And before you know what you should do about your patterns, if they’re helpful or hampering, you should at least become aware of them.
 (Hopefully without becoming mortified and quitting.)
 This post was inspired by a client of mine who starts many chapters in exactly the same way: scene-setting and talk of the weather.
 I applaud the scene-setting.
-Many writers who simply leap into a scene with dialogue or a plot point fail to ground the reader in time and place.
+Many writers who don’t know how to start a chapter simply leap into a scene with dialogue or a plot point fail to ground the reader in time and place.
 But this pattern for this writer was almost formulaic.
 Weather.
 Scene.
 Then the chapter starts.
 Over and over.

-What happens when a reader detects an underlying pattern in your work is they become less engaged.
+What happens when a reader detects redundancy in writing is they become less engaged.
 By the fifth weather/scene/start chapter, I’m going to check out at the beginning a little bit.
 Unless the descriptions of the weather are building up to something massive (it’s a book about a big storm, or a person with weather-related superpowers), there needs to be variety.
 The pattern cannot take over the narrative.

 This reminds me of picture book writers who are working in rhyme.
 Sometimes I see writers twisting their syntax into crazy sentence pretzels just so they can make a line rhyme.
 This begs the question: Is the story in the service of the rhyme, or the other way around?
 You always want to be putting the story first.
 If you find that writing in rhyme warps your natural voice, makes you write like a Victorian schoolmarm, and leads to all sorts of other problems, then it’s the pattern that needs to go, and you need to free yourself up to tell the story the best way you can.
 Patterns.
 They’re all around.
 Sometimes they’re good, sometimes they’re hindrances.